MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 ## 2017 WinRT C# Example

 ### 1. Get a singleton instance of the StatisticManager

-Before you can call the `StatisticManager` functions you will need to set a variable to it's Singleton Instance.
+Before you can call the `StatisticManager` functions, you need to set a variable to its Singleton instance:

 ```csharp
 statManager = StatisticManager.SingletonInstance;
 ```

 ### 2. Create a LeaderboardQuery

-The `LeaderboardQuery` will dictate the amount, order, and starting point of the data returned from the leaderboard call.
+The `LeaderboardQuery` dictates the amount, order, and starting point of the data returned from the leaderboard call.

 ```csharp
 public sealed class LeaderboardQuery : __ILeaderboardQueryPublicNonVirtuals